 An Interview with Artist Richard Wilson

-Central Art Gallery has represented New Zealand Artist Richard Wilson for over nine years.
+Central Art Gallery has represented New Zealand Artist Richard Wilson for over 12 years

 This talented painter started painting at just 10 years old, taking a few lessons from his uncle, Tim Wilson, at 12 years old.

-During his teenage years, Richard painted every day and worked hard to perfect the ethereal landscapes he’s now known for.
+During his teenage years, Richard painted every day and worked hard to perfect the ethereal landscapes he is now known for.
 He sold his first painting when he was 14 years old.

 “While other kids were out playing with marbles, I was painting,” he jokes.

 I would not say I have a job title – I am making a living out of a passion.
 It is a lifestyle, really, something I must do.

 I might be out with friends and I will get the itch to paint, I must paint every day, or I feel ill!
 I suppose it is like a relationship.

 That is a hard question, because my painting is my outlet and expression!
 But the words I would choose are impressionistic, expressive, and realistic.